aws-deadline/deadline-cloud-for-after-effects/README.md

 1. Open Command Prompt.
 1. Run `where python`, `where python3`, `where py`, and `where deadline`.
 The Deadline check will tell you which Python executable you should be adding to your $PATH.
 1. Press Windows + S and search for "Edit the system environment variables".
 Note this will require admin access.
 Click "Environment Variables...".
 Depending on whether Deadline CLI was a user installation or system installation, open the corresponding $PATH variable.
 1. Ensure that the binary folders containing deadline and your python CLI have been added to your PATH.
 Deadline will either be located in the DeadlineCloudSubmitter folder when installed from the submitter installer or under a python folder if managed by pip.
-If you're managing Deadline CLI with pip, run `python -m pip list` and/or `python3 -m pip list` to ensure you add the Python containing Deadine CLI to your path.
+If you're managing Deadline CLI with pip, run `python -m pip list` and/or `python3 -m pip list` to ensure you add the Python containing Deadline CLI to your path.

 ### Error: Deadline Not Found
 1. First, open your Terminal or Command Prompt and run `deadline --version` to verify installation.